 The Breeches Bible is a variant of the Geneva Bible.
 They first appeared in 1579.
 The name arises from the inclusion of the word "breeches" in Genesis Chapter III Verse 7: "Then the eies of them both were opened, and they knew that they were naked, and they sewed figge tree leaves together, and made themselves breeches."
 In the King James Version of 1611, "breeches" was changed to "aprons".
 Geneva Bibles with the "breeches" passage continued to be printed well into the time of the King James Bible of 1611.

 The Breeches Bible in St Lawrence Church (published by Christopher Barker of London and intriguingly dated 1578, when the vicar was Edward Brouker, a year earlier than the normal earliest date of printing) was found by the then vicar Rev David Salt in 1980 whilst clearing out a vestry cupboard shortly after his arrival in the parish.
 When found, it was wrapped in an old cloth and was in remarkably good condition.
 It was completely restored by Geoff Honeybone and re-dedicated by the vicar Rev David Salt in June 1984.
 It is now displayed in a cabinet made by Rev Salt's son Stephen.
 It is thought that many copies of Breeches Bibles have survived, as people were too scared to throw away unwanted Bibles!

-The Diocese of Oxford is split into four Episcopal Areas - Oxford, Buckingham, Dorchester and Reading (where the Bishop, Rt Revd Andrew Proud, was installed in Apr 2011).
+The Diocese of Oxford (where the Bishop is Revd Dr Stephen Croft) is split into four Episcopal Areas - Oxford, Buckingham, Dorchester and Reading (where the Bishop, the Venerable Olivia Graham, was installed in Nov 2019).